Jeremiah 43 – Jeremiah in Egypt

-Now it happened, when Jeremiah had stopped speaking to all the people all the words of the LORD their God, for which the LORD their God had sent him to them, all these words, that Azariah the son of Hoshaiah, Johanan the son of Kareah, and all the proud men spoke, saying to Jeremiah, “You speak falsely!
-The LORD our God has not sent you to say, ‘Do not go to Egypt to dwell there.’
+Now it happened, when Jeremiah had stopped speaking to all the people all the words of the Lord their God, for which the Lord their God had sent him to them, all these words, that Azariah the son of Hoshaiah, Johanan the son of Kareah, and all the proud men spoke, saying to Jeremiah, “You speak falsely!
+The Lord our God has not sent you to say, ‘Do not go to Egypt to dwell there.’
 But Baruch the son of Neriah has set you against us, to deliver us into the hand of the Chaldeans, that they may put us to death or carry us away captive to Babylon.”

 a.
-Azariah… Johanan… and all the proud men spoke: There were many proud mean among the leaders of those remaining in the land.
+Azariah… Johanan… and all the proud men spoke: There were many proud men among the leaders of those remaining in the land.
 They did not like being confronted with their hypocrisy as Jeremiah had done in Jeremiah 42:20.

 b.
 You speak falsely!
-The LORD our God has not sent you to say: It is remarkable that these men who lived through the tragic accuracy of every word of Jeremiah regarding the sin and judgment of Judah would now say he was a false prophet.
+The Lord our God has not sent you to say: It is remarkable that these men who lived through the tragic accuracy of every word of Jeremiah regarding the sin and judgment of Judah would now say he was a false prophet.
 They said this despite the evidence, not because of the evidence.

 i.
 “They had no other colour for their rebellion than flatly to deny that God had spoken what the prophet related.”
 (Clarke)